ryanlayerlab/TEPEAK/README.md

 ```
 This allows you to define multiple config files for different species and run the pipeline for a specific species.
 Make sure that the new config file follows the exact same format as above.

+Make sure to always run the pipeline with the `insurveyor-env` activated and from the TEPEAK directory.
+The pipeline produces a histogram.
+If you're running the pipeline from a remote machine, the pipeline creates the file `<output_dir>/<species>/<species>_plot.svg` which stores the plot.

 ---
-Note: delete the contents of `prefetch_tmp` when finished
+Note: Delete the contents of `prefetch_tmp` when finished